WhereToGoForMyHoliday.com

 • Tourism details (where to stay? airport details?)

-But history aside, Krakow is also very much a lived-in town.
+But history aside, Krakow is also very much a lived-in city.
 Throw in leafy parks, bohemian districts, cutting-edge art galleries, and alluring nearby mountain ranges and it's easy to see why Krakow remains such a popular destination.

 The Acropolis stands high above Athens